Local Routing in Sparse and Lightweight Geometric Graphs: Building the Network

 The idea behind the construction is slightly reminiscent to that of the $\Theta$-graph: For a given parameter $0 < \theta < \pi/2$, let $\kappa = \Ceil{2\pi/\theta}$ and let $\mathcal{C}_{u,\kappa}$ be a set of $\kappa$ disjoint cones partitioning the plane, with each cone having angle measure at most $\theta$ at apex $u$.
 Let $v_0,\dots,v_m$ be the clockwise-ordered Delaunay neighbours of $u$ within some cone $C\in\mathcal{C}_{u,\kappa}$ (see Figure~\ref{fig:deg1}a).

-Call edges $uv_0$ and $uv_m$ \emph{extreme} at $u$.
-Call edges $uv_1$ and $uv_{m-1}$ \emph{penultimate} at $u$ if there are two distinct extreme edges at $u$ induced by $C$.
-If there are two distinct edges that are extreme at $u$ induced by $C$ and two distinct edges that are penultimate at $u$ induced by $C$, then, of the remaining edges incident to $u$ and contained in $C$, the shortest one is called the \emph{middle} edge at $u$ (see Figure~\ref{fig:deg1}b).
-We emphasise that: (1) If there are fewer than three neighbours of $u$ in the cone $C$, then there are no penultimate edges induced by $C$; and (2) If there are fewer than five neighbours of $u$ in the cone $C$, then there is no middle edge induced by $C$.
+If there is at least one edge at $u$ induced by $C$, call edges $uv_0$ and $uv_m$ \emph{extreme} at $u$.
+Call edges $uv_1$ and $uv_{m-1}$ \emph{penultimate} at $u$ if there are two distinct extreme edges at $u$ induced by $C$ and at least one other edge at $u$ induced by $C$.
+If there are two distinct edges that are extreme at $u$ induced by $C$, and two distinct edges that are penultimate at $u$ induced by $C$, and at least one other edge at $u$ induced by $C$, then, of the remaining edges incident to $u$ and contained in $C$, the shortest one is called a \emph{middle} edge at $u$ (see Figure~\ref{fig:deg1}b).

 The construction removes every edge except the extreme, penultimate, and middle ones in every $C\in\mathcal{C}_{u,\kappa}$, for every point $u$, in any order.
 The edges present in the final construction are thus the ones which are either extreme, penultimate, or middle at both of their endpoints (not necessarily the same at each endpoint).